pingcap/tidb/docs/design/2022-09-29-reorganize-partition.md

 Since this operation will:
 - create new partitions
+- copy data from dropped partitions to new partitions and create their indexes
+- change the partition definitions
 - drop existing partitions
-- copy data from dropped partitions to new partitions

 It will use all these schema change stages: